Euro zone yields hit new lows after Fed signals no change for now

 By Emelia Sithole-Matarise

-LONDON, Oct 9 Yields on several euro zone government bonds hit record lows on Thursday, after the minutes of the U.S. Federal Reserve's latest policy meeting suggested it was in no hurry to raise interest rates.
+LONDON, Oct 9 Yields on Spanish and a clutch of top-rated euro zone bonds hit record lows on Thursday, after the minutes of the U.S. Federal Reserve's latest policy meeting suggested it was in no hurry to raise interest rates.

-Towards the close of European trading, yields bounced off their lows, however, as data showing initial claims for U.S. state unemployment benefits fell to nearly the lowest level since before the 2007-09 recession.

-Spanish 10-year yields, which had fallen 7 basis points to a record low of 2.03 percent, bounced to 2.06 percent.
-German, French, Austrian and Belgian equivalents also reached record lows earlier <AT10YT=TWEB.
+Analysts said the minutes of the mid-September meeting, released on Wednesday, indicated concern about a slowing global economy and the dollar's strength would keep Fed policy accommodative for now.

+Global equities and U.S. Treasuries rallied with yields on shorter-dated notes, which go down as their price rises, falling to their lowest levels since late August.

-European bond gains this week have been fuelled by grim German industrial data and warnings from the International Monetary Fund which have heightened expectations that the European Central Bank will have to ramp up monetary stimulus.
+Euro zone bonds extended this week's gains, which were fuelled by concern growth is slowing in the region.
+Grim German industrial data and warnings from the International Monetary Fund led to expectations the European Central Bank would ramp up monetary stimulus.
 Poor German trade data reinforced those expectations.

-Analysts said the minutes of the Fed's mid-September meeting, released on Wednesday, also favoured bonds, indicating concern about a slowing global economy and the dollar's strength would keep Fed policy accommodative for now.

-Global equities and U.S. Treasuries rallied for most of the day with yields on shorter-dated notes, which go down as their price rises, falling to their lowest levels since late August.
+Spanish 10-year yields fell 7 basis points to a record low of 2.03 percent.
+German, French, Austrian and Belgian equivalents also reached record lows <AT10YT=TWEB.

 "The FOMC minutes were more dovish than expected with some members expressing increased concern about the slowdown in Europe as well as Japan and China with a couple also hinting at some anxiety about the dollar's strength," said Nick Stamenkovic, a strategist at RIA Capital Markets.

-"Consequently, the market has pushed out the timing of a rate hike from the second to the third quarter next year and hence Treasuries rallied, led by the short end and that's boosted European fixed income markets today."
+"Consequently, the market has pushed out the timing of a rate hike from Q2 to Q3 next year and hence Treasuries rallied, led by the short end and that's boosted European fixed income markets today."

 GERMAN RECORD

-German 10-year yields, the benchmark for euro zone borrowing costs, fell as low as 0.859 percent, breaking a previous record of 0.867 percent set in late August.
+German 10-year yields, the benchmark for euro zone borrowing costs, fell 4 bps to 0.866 percent, breaking a record low of 0.867 percent set in late August.
 Yields plunged on signs the euro zone's biggest economy was stuttering as counter-sanctions between Russia and Europe over fighting in Ukraine took a toll.

-Bunds ended the day yielding 0.90 percent.
-Bund futures closed 1 tick higher at 150.21, having hit a high of 150.78 earlier in the day.

-"We've been tracing back over the past couple of hours - we've had better U.S. data, we've hit new contract highs (in Bund futures) and we have a bit of profit taking ... and there is a bit of a supply in the U.S. as well.
-The move is being led by Treasuries," one trader said.

 March 13 The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.